NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README-san.md

 envsubst < manifests/backend-tbc-ontap-san.tmpl > temp/backend-tbc-ontap-san.yaml
 kubectl create -n trident -f temp/backend-tbc-ontap-san.yaml
 ```
+:bulb: **Tip:** Put the above commands in your favorite text editor and make the substitutions there.
+Then copy and paste the commands into the terminal.

 To get more information regarding how the backed was configured, look at the
 `temp/backend-tbc-ontap-san.yaml` file.